Fees, Charges, and Expenses

 The cost of a parking permit and hourly parking rates are specified on the parking website.

 Parking enforcement on “B” lots will begin at 6 a.m. following the end of the schedule adjustment period.
 Campus signage will indicate specific dates.
 Parking regulations are enforceable 24 hours per day, seven days per week.
+Effective in the Fall 2014 Semester, NOVA students may park for free and without a permit on any NOVA campus after 4:00 p.m. on weekdays and at any time on weekends.

 Questions regarding parking on campus can be directed to a campus Parking Services Office.